EliSchillinger/learning-materials-home/docs/ai/mcp/vs_code.md

 }
 ```

-Go to `View` → `Chat` and click wrench icon in the chat box.
-Expand `MCP Server: ai-verde-datastore` and click `Update Tools`.
+Go to `View` → `Chat` and click the wrench icon in the chat box.
+Expand `MCP Server: public-ai-verde-datastore` and click `Update Tools`.

-Accept adding a MCP server and opening a new popup for login.
-Follow the instruction in the UI.
+Accept adding the MCP server and opening a new popup for logging-in.
+Follow the instructions in the UI.

 ### b.
 Configure MCP Server with CyVerse Account